dhh1128/papers/x509-prob.md

 But there's a hitch.

 Evidence is also *issued by* an identifier, and the issuer's identifier also has a rotatable key state.
 If the issuer updates their identifier, old evidence is invalidated, because the old key could be compromised and abused after the rotation.
+This risk is poorly understood in SSI circles, and deserves an article of its own.

 One solution is to anchor issuance activity to a blockchain or similar data structure that proves when an issuance occurred.
 Unfortunately, the SSI community has been wrestling with the centralization, scale, and regulatory compliance challenges of blockchains for almost a decade, and success is elusive.
 Anybody who tells you the problems are happily solved is either uninformed or disingenuous.
 There are very real and very uncomfortable tradeoffs.